adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #9 Pushed the updated code.
 It is now live on the internet.

 #10 Have started reviewing some UX-Code to make the UI better.

+#11 Thinking about using FIGMA someway to make the UI better.